 For many Jews, working with Christians on anything is difficult.
-We can do our jobs when they are around of course, but working with them on specific projects, especially on religious ones or those having to do with Israel, can be very difficult!
+We can do our jobs when they are around of course, but working with them on specific projects, especially on religious ones or those having to do with supporting Israel, can be very difficult!
 Where are the lines that we dare not cross lest we be charged with avodha zarah (foreign worship)?
 Are they really worshipping the G-d?

-When Christians say "Praise the Lord" they intend to praise the same HaShem, God of the Torah, that we do, but often they mean "Praise Jesus," who is, to Jews, another god.
+When Christians say "Praise the Lord" they may intend to praise the same HaShem, G-d of the Torah, that we do, but often they mean "Praise Jesus," who is, to Jews, another god.
 Sadly, concerning us, Christians often have deeper faith in and love for HaShem than the Jews.
 How are we to deal with this given their anti-Torah beliefs about His nature and other significant issues?

 "Evangelicals who support Israel most certainly do want to convert people.
 Evangelicals who don't support Israel also want to convert people.
 The mission of sharing the 'good news' of Jesus Christ is central to being an evangelical.
 But it is important to note that this is not about converting just the Jews -- Christians want to share their faith with Hindus, Muslims, Buddhists and their Christian friends and neighbors who have yet to be born again.
 The important question is this: Is evangelical support for Israel merely a tool in the effort to convert the Jews?
 Is this merely some scheme to soften the Jews up so that they can better sell Jesus to them?
 And the answer to this question is absolutely not.
 If anything, the opposite it true.Christian Zionists say Jews have no reason to distrust their motives for supporting Israel because they do not believe they can speed up the Second Coming of Christ.
 In the Gospel of Matthew, it is written that Jesus said about his return, "But of that day and hour no one knows, not even the angels of heaven, but My Father only."
 1

-We all know that back in the day the Church hated us and sought to destroy us.
+We all understand that back in the day the Church hated us and sought to destroy us again and again.
 They reviled us, persecuted us, and sent millions of us to our deaths.
 We know this.
 But that is not the case today.
 Today Islam is in that role and they used to be our supporters against the Christians.
 For many Jewish parents their greatest fear is that their child will convert to Christianity, thus abandoning the eternal Covenant both for themselves and the generations that will emerge from them.
 This is certainly understandable and we all pray that HaShem will protect our young people from this serious threat.
 We must fight to protect every Jewish soul from the missionary distortions.
 But this does not make enemies of our friends.
+We need balance.

 The way Jews have historically dealt with such concerns can be summed up by paraphrasing the Anatevka Rabbi in Fiddler on the Roof:

-May God bless and keep the Church..... far away from us!
+May G-d bless and keep the Church..... far away from us!

-But just as in little Anatevka, the world around us is changing.
+But just like in little Anatevka, the world around us is changing.
 We no longer live in Jewish shtetls.
 We don't even live in semi-isolation in cities surrounded by the Gentiles.
 Today we live in Cyberspace where interactions between diverse people exists as never before in human history!
-Open up a Facebook page and note that you are Jewish.
-Soon you will invited by Christians overflowing with questions about Yiddishkeit.
+Open up a Facebook page and comment that you are Jewish.
+Soon you will be invited by Christians overflowing with questions about Yiddishkeit.
 "Why do you do this?
 What do you believe about that?
 Why don't you accept Jesus?"
-And more and more frequently, "How can I become a Jew?"
+And more and more frequently, "How can I become a Jew or Noahide?"

-This would have been unthinkable before the current generations!
-Sure, we also get the missionaries and neo-Nazis threatening us with eternal damnation if we don't "accept Jesus;" we expect that.
-But most of us are still amazed by the many Christians who express no interest in converting us, who simply wish to declare their love and loyalty to Israel, and for US!
+This would have been unthinkable before the current generation!
+Sure, we also get the Christian and Muslim missionaries and neo-Nazis threatening us with eternal damnation; we expect that.
+But most of us are still amazed by how many Christians who express no interest in converting us, simply wish to declare their love and loyalty to Israel, and for US!
 Why us?
 Just because we're Jews.
 Amazing!
 We are used to being hated just for being Jews, but to be loved for it?
 How are we supposed to deal with this!
 All too often we reject it out of hand.

 Some of us accept their contact requests and do what we can to answer their questions, to show gratitude for their stated commitment to Israel and to us.
-If these people can be believed, if neo-Nazis return and come after us we will have our pick of thousands of of hiding places!
+If these people can be believed, if anti-Semites come after us we will have our pick of thousands of of hiding places among Christians!
 Should we reject their offers of friendship and support?
 Should we refuse to clarify our views when they sincerely ask?
 Surely not.

 I am not naive and no Jew can afford that luxury; not all of these people are sincere.
 Many Christians however are seriously seeking the foundation of their Christian faith, and that foundation is first century Judaism.
-Yeshua/Jesus was a Jewish rabbi (Torah teacher).
+Yeshua/Jesus was a Jewish reformer.
 Sadly, others are seeking to infiltrate these "righteous among the nations" Christians in order to sow seeds of diabolical replacement theology whereby they seek to steal our identity as Jews.
 This is nothing new.
 Yeshua's talmid (disciple) John warned about such people:"I know thy works, and tribulation, and poverty, (but thou art rich) and I know the blasphemy of them which say they are Jews, and are not, but are the synagogue of Satan.A Jew must be careful when dealing with Christians!
 This has always been true.
 What is different today is the massive number of Christians seeking conversion into Judaism and/or to adopt and adapt our ways to their own observances.
 This is unique.

 Behold, I will make them of the synagogue of Satan, which say they are Jews, and are not, but do lie; behold, I will make them to come and worship before thy feet, and to know that I have loved thee.
 3

 Historically the rabbis have made conversion very difficult.
-After all, we do not believe anyone needs to convert into Judaism to please God.
-Indeed, observing the seven laws is much easier that observing 613!
-And beside, being essentially a kind hearted people we are hesitant to put people in a position where the next pogroms, the next Shoah, would engulf them as it will us, may HaShem protect us all, simply for being Jewish.
+After all, we do not believe anyone needs to convert into Judaism to please G-d.
+Observing the seven laws is much easier that observing 613 and is equally valid!
+And besides, being essentially a kind hearted people we are hesitant to put people in a position where the next pogroms, the next Shoah, would engulf them as it will us, may HaShem protect us all, simply for being Jewish.
 Conversion to Judaism is a very big deal on many levels!

 So then, we have historically maintained a workable status quo.
 "You be a Christian and we'll be Jews.
 Be nice to us and we will be grateful and assist your communities as we can.
 With mutual respect everything will be alright.
 Its all good."
 This policy has worked fairly well throughout the past 2000 years whenever the Church has been willing to accept it.

 Rabbi Sternbuch agreed.
-"In the End of Days, those who fear God will despair and their hands will loosen from fighting God's war against the sinners, and there will be no one to rely upon except God," he said, adding, "We have to bring the Messiah."
+"In the End of Days, those who fear G-d will despair and their hands will loosen from fighting G-d's war against the sinners, and there will be no one to rely upon except G-d," he said, adding, "We have to bring the Messiah."